How to Scale Your Team Without Breaking Your Culture or Productivity

 If you’re currently going through a period of growth (lucky you) or expect to be in the near future, these are some of the things you’ll need to think about and plan for.

-* with special thanks to Tim Stroh for all of his advice and insight in relation to this topic.
+Special thanks to Tim Stroh for all of your advice and insight in relation to this topic.